MarcWeber/dummy/README.md

-* By reducing package management to its minimal set of required features (package recipes, solvers, workers compiling binaries) distributors and developers will have least chance to get distracted.
+* By reducing package management to its minimal set of required features (package recipes, solvers, workers compiling binaries) distributors and developers will have least chance to get distracted (such as flamewars or policy discussions).

 CONTACT
 =======